lykmapipo/ngAA/README.md

 });
 ```

+### signinTemplateUrl
-- **signinTemplateUrl :** This is a required configuration which specify where you have put your user `signin` template.
+This is a required configuration which specify where you have put your user `signin` template.
 Default to `views/signin.html`.
 You can override this default on your module config as:
 ```js
 angular
 .module('yourApp',[